 How much pre-settlement funding would I qualify for?

-The amount of pre-settlement funding you qualify for is determined by the amount of damages you have.
-Generally the greater the damages the more in compensation that you are entitled to.
+The amount of pre-settlement funding you qualify for is determined by your damages.
+Generally the greater the damages the more compensation that you are entitled to.

 This is because pre-settlement funding will advance about 10 – 15% of your potential settlement.
-Someone who is paralyzed as the result of an accident will have a bigger pay out then someone who has whiplash.
+Someone who is paralyzed as the result of an accident will have a bigger payout than someone who has whiplash.
 Therefore, they will have a larger pool to draw from when they apply for legal funding.

-However, here at Uplift we understand that life is difficult and that things happen.
-We will always try to get our clients the amount of funding they need in order to make ends-meet.
+However, here at Uplift Legal Funding we understand that life is difficult and that things happen.
+We will always try to get our clients the amount of funding they need in order to make ends meet.